derekleiro/wep/README.md

 # World Education Program

 Welcome to the world education program.
-Education free for all for life Just an idea I thought I would share on how to make education more accessible.
+Education free for all for life.
+Just an idea I thought I would share on how to make education more accessible.
 It is by no means complete.
 But I challenge anyone one who wants to build on it to be my guest.
 For the benefit of the world!

 ## Available Scripts